 “When we made the decision to launch frozen yogurt across our locations, we knew the machine had to be user-friendly and efficient to perform at scale,” said Ryoko Yoshida, of Van Leeuwen Ice Cream.
 “Before making any decision, we ran a real-world evaluation at our Flavor Lab in Brooklyn.
 What stood out was how easy PASMO was for our store teams to use and clean.
 Our teams were enthusiastic about the machine and appreciated how user-friendly the PASMO is.
 The PASMO team’s in-person training service they offered was very valuable.” – Ryoko Yoshida, Head of Culinary Innovation

-PASMO soft serve machines have been installed and operating at multiple Van Leeuwen locations, including the brand's Miami Brickell shop at Mary Brickell Village -- the first Van Leeuwen location to offer frozen yogurt -- as well as the NoHo scoop shop in New York City and the Van Leeuwen Flavor Lab in Brooklyn's Greenpoint neighborhood.
+PASMO soft serve machines have been installed and are operating at multiple Van Leeuwen locations, including the brand's Miami Brickell shop at Mary Brickell Village -- the first Van Leeuwen location to offer frozen yogurt -- as well as the NoHo scoop shop in New York City and the Van Leeuwen Flavor Lab in Brooklyn's Greenpoint neighborhood.
 As Van Leeuwen continues to expand its frozen yogurt program to additional scoop shop locations nationwide, new stores will be equipped with PASMO soft serve machines from the outset.
-Next stop

 PASMO machines feature direct-drive motors that eliminate the belts and gears common in conventional soft serve equipment, dramatically reducing maintenance requirements and extending machine life.
 Their use of eco-friendly R-290 refrigerant -- with a global warming potential of just 3 -- aligns with Van Leeuwen's commitment to responsible sourcing and sustainability.
 Three U.S.-based parts distribution centers ensure that Van Leeuwen locations across the country have rapid access to service and support.